Skip to main content

 info

 Conditional orders (stop and if-touched) are implemented using Hyperliquid's native trigger order functionality with automatic TP/SL mode detection.
+All trigger orders are evaluated against the mark price.

 Time in force